DoD-Platform-One/bigbang/docs/guides/deployment-scenarios/quickstart.md

 ```

 #### Step 3: Configure MetalLB

-Note: This step will not work if either the controller or speaker are not in a running condition.
+**NOTE:** This step will not work if either the controller or speaker are not in a running condition.

 The following configuration addresses will need to be filled with the values that match your configuration.
 These can typically be found by looking at your docker subnet using the 'docker network ls' command.
 If there is no subnet currently configured you can use the following as an example to set up your subnet. 'docker network create --opt com.docker.network.bridge.name=$NETWORK_NAME $NETWORK_NAME --driver=bridge -o "com.docker.network.driver.mtu"="1450" --subnet=172.x.x.x/16 --gateway 172.x.x.x'.
 Be sure to replace the network name, subnet and gateway values as needed.